EDUCATION

 I've been a designer for nearly 20 years, and in that time, I've discovered the type of design work that I like best — creating experiences and working with people who want to fill a void in their communities.
 With that in mind, and after years of life experiences and listening to that inner voice, I'm following what feels right.
 It happens to also be in the footsteps of my family legacy — small business ownership.

 “The Bookstore,” as it was often called, was where one would find not only books, but art and jewelry by independent Black artists and Greek paraphernalia.
 It provided custom framing of artwork that hung in the offices of Black physicians, ministers, teachers, and art collectors.
-There were children's books about African American achievement (my parents always pointed to these books when I was bored) and Black greeting cards that stereotyped our experiences, but were the only ones available to our community at the time.
+There were children's books about African American achievement (my parents always pointed to these books when I was bored) and Black greeting cards that stereotyped our experiences, but were the only ones available in this mighty community at the time.

-"The Bookstore" was a needed place—a symbol of sanctuary; a place that boldly voiced to the people who walked in, "I see you.”
+"The Bookstore" was a needed space—a symbol of sanctuary; a place that boldly voiced to the people who walked in, "I see you.”
 It was a place to nourish the soul to carry on until the next visit.